pratikpakhale/Node-Mongo-CRUD-App/README.md

 ## Live At

-The project is live at - https://node-mongo-users-database.netlify.app/ [Not Working, Due to a package misfunctionality]
+The project is live at - https://node-mongo-users-database.netlify.app/ [Not Working, Because ejs is not supported by serverless lambda functions.
+Everything works perfectly on the local server.]

 ## Tutorial Link